Marc-AC-93/testing-challenge/Resolution/Resolution.md

 #### CRUD:

-- **Post:** I send a POST request and validate the error code and that the random fields I send in the body are in the response.
+- **POST:** A POST request is sent, and the error code is verified to ensure that the random fields included in the body are present in the response.
-- **Get:** First, I make a new POST request and then validate that with the GET request without using a book ID, all the requested data is in the response of all books.
-Then, I validate individually that the book exists by adding the book ID in the URL with the fields sent in the POST request (status codes are also validated).
+- **GET:** POST request is executed to create new data, then, it is confirmed that with a GET request without specifying a book ID, all the requested data is present in the response for all books.
+Additionally, the existence of this book is individually validated by appending the book ID to the URL.
+Status codes are also validated.
-- **Update:** I make a POST request and modify the data with the PUT request, validating the status code and that the response of the update contains the new values.
+- **Update:** Data creation is initiated with a POST request, followed by modification using a PUT request.
+Both the status code and the response content are validated to ensure that the update contains the new values.
-- **Delete:** I make a POST request and then a DELETE request, validating the 204 status code and that the response is empty.
+- **Delete:** Data creation is initiated with a POST request, followed by a DELETE request.
+The status code is verified to ensure it is 204, indicating success, and confirmation is made that the response is empty.

 #### Error Conditions: